seifselims/event-booking-system/README.md

 The purchase transaction takes `SELECT … FOR UPDATE` on the tier rows **sorted by id**, recomputes availability inside the lock, and only then writes the hold.

+Sorting prevents transactions from acquiring the same tier rows in opposite
-Sorting is what makes deadlock structurally impossible: order A wanting tiers [X, Y] and order B wanting [Y, X] will otherwise hold one and wait on the other forever.
-Every transaction acquiring locks in the same sequence cannot deadlock.
+orders: order A locking [X, Y] and order B locking [Y, X] could otherwise each wait for the other's lock.
+This addresses that tier-lock cycle; it does not prove that every transaction in the application is free of deadlocks.

 ### 2. Holds expire